dron-56/website-publication/README.md

-# A few facts about yourself
+# A few facts about myself

 I study in netology